 Flame Azalea Facts

-- Perhaps most notably, the mesmerizing Flame Azalea stands out from the majority of related species for its exquisite beauty.
-That occurs partly due to its famous, among Nature lovers, wonderful large, showy, funnel-shaped flowers.
-These truly sets the variety apart.
+- Perhaps most notably, the mesmerizing Angiosperm stands out from the majority of related species for its exquisite beauty.
+That occurs partly due to its famous, among Nature lovers, at least, wonderful large, showy, funnel-shaped flowers.

-- Amazingly, however, these incredible flowers conceal a few remarkable secrets.
+- These incredible flowers conceal a few remarkable secrets, however.
 For one, these blooms actually develop almost entirely without scent.
 Among similar related species, this stands out as a surprising difference, given the strong fragrance of the others.

-- Further, its beautifully colored blooms sometimes actually appear either before the leaves do, or simultaneously with the leaves and the flowers.
+- Its beautifully colored blooms sometimes actually appear either before the leaves do, or simultaneously with the leaves and the flowers.
 Very few flowering plants display that tendency.
 This represent yet another manner in which it distinguishes itself.

-- However, its great beauty conceals one more secret, and in this case, it’s a rather dark secret.
-That holds true due to the fact that all parts of the gorgeous Flame Azalea evolved as highly toxic.
+- The great beauty conceals one more secret, and a dark one.
+That holds true due to the fact that all parts of the Flame Azalea evolved as highly toxic.
 In fact, its toxicity remains so great, honey produced by bees from these plants may be fatal to humans.

 Related Articles